Aflac life insurance review 2021

 Types of life insurance you can purchase from Aflac include:

 - Term.
 The policy is set in place for a specific amount of time and premiums tend to be cheaper.

 - Whole.
 Lasts for the rest of your life and rates are locked in.

 - Juvenile.
 Guarantees your child’s insurability as an adult, regardless of future medical circumstances.
 Can be purchased as term or whole.

 What riders can I add to my life insurance policy?

-- Accidental-death benefit.
-Additional money that’s paid if the policyowner dies from something accidental, such as a car crash.
+- Accidental death benefit rider.
+The beneficiary receives an additional benefit if the policy owner dies from something accidental, such as a car crash.

-- Waiver of premium benefit.
+- Waiver-of-premium rider.
 Waives the entire premium amount if the policyholder is totally disabled due to an injury or disease for four consecutive months and throughout the duration of the disability.
 It also waives benefits due to loss of sight or limbs.

 How much does Aflac cost?